Synestraa/Highcall-Library/README.md

 ## Highcall-Library

-Designed to avoid generic methods used in windows, avoiding common detection routines, while being a helpful library to work with in general.
-Residing in usermode, it communicates with the kernel through system calls, without leaving a trace.
+Designed for avoiding detection from behavior analytics, sandboxes, anti-cheats, anti-viruses used in windows, avoiding common detection routines.
+Slightly complicated to maintain.
+In the near certain future, the next Windows 10 update will likely change some system call indices.
+When that happens, some functions of highcall will consequentally be broken.
+Since I don't keep track of this repo very often, It will likely take some time for me to update it.

 Supported systems are Windows 7, Windows 8, Windows 8.1, Windows 10.
+Highcall is capable of running both in native x86/64 and as x86_64 in a wow64 process.
+Some procedures, in a wow64 environment while highcall is used, are going to use a gate to call the x86_64 version of a system call, instead of the windows wow64's version of it.
+This avoids the old trick of hooking the callgate procedure.

 * External/Internal Process
   * List, find and open processes.